William Talman (actor): Personal life

 Talman was married three times.
 His first marriage, to actress Lynne Carter, lasted from just before he left for active service in 1942 to September 1952 and produced one daughter, Lynda.
 His second wife was actress Barbara Read; she had two sons, Damon and Quentin, from her second marriage.
 Read and Talman were married in 1953 and had one daughter, Barbie, and one son, William Whitney Talman III.
 The couple divorced on August 23, 1960.
 Talman's third wife was Margaret Louise Larkin Flannigan, whom he married in 1963; she had a son, Steve, and daughter, Debbie, from a previous marriage.
 The couple had two children: a son, Timothy, and a daughter, Susan.
-Margaret Talman outlived William Talman by almost 34 years and died, of lung cancer related to smoking, in January 2002, at age 73.
+Margaret Talman outlived William Talman by almost 34 years, dying also of lung cancer related to smoking, in January 2002, at age 73.